JafarAkhondali/Morefixes/README.md

 }
 ```

+> [!NOTE]
+> Please use the the database dump for now instead of running the whole project, there seems to be some minor issues when running the project.

 ## Requirements
 The tool developed and test on Linux and MacOs.
 Windows is **NOT** tested yet.
 To run it, you'll need `python3.10+`, `docker` and `docker-compose`.